bvberkum/permascroll/README.rst

 - /node/1.1/1.2/5.3.1

 This identifies a publication, a container for content.
+The first digit of the first tumbler is the ur-digit, it indicates the docuverse.

 Each node may be given a title to use for convenience as label in outlining.
 But only the last node holds links to content.

 Content can be deleted, but nodes cannot.
+Each node has an append-only policy.
+This means at any time the entire docuverse has a certain width, but since this width is expressed in a difference tumbler, the exact number of virtual positions will not be recorded in this tree.

 The tumbler-component approach gives a node-address two forms of hierarchical relationship.
 One is intrinsical to tumblers: each sub-address lies in between parent + 1.
 The other is the linking of the components in a hierarchical way.

+Each publication node has a width that is derived from the contents it links to.

+These tumbler adresses are local, meaning they are not in any way distributed.

+TODO: implement Entry to link to append-only unicode literal and link space.

 HTTP service
 ------------